ndouellette/writing.evbogue.com/src/documents/posts/linux.html.md

 If you're thinking about making the switch from a Mac.
 I say, do it now.

-You'll learning a lot more about your computer.
+You'll learn a lot more about your computer.

 You'll be using a superior operating system.